-Aloe vera, also known as Aloe barbadensis, is a widely used succulent plant that is commonly available.
+Aloe vera, scientifically named Aloe barbadensis, is a widely used succulent plant that is commonly available.
 Perhaps what this plant is known best for is healing minor burns.
 If you’ve ever had a sunburn, you may have used some type of aloe vera product to soothe the irritated skin.
-But, as research shows, aloe vera for yeast infections is actually a good idea.
-Although not extremely powerful against Candida (the microscopic fungus responsible for most yeast infections), it does stop Candida growth.
+As research shows, using aloe vera for yeast infections, is also actually a good idea.
+Although not extremely powerful against Candida (the microscopic fungus responsible for most yeast infections); it does stop Candida growth.
 Aloe vera can even check the rate at which yeast cells transform into their more dangerous germ tube form.
-Consequently, aloe vera makes a viable natural remedy you can use from home to get rid of Candida problems!
+Consequently, aloe vera makes a viable natural remedy, you can use from home to get rid of Candida problems!

-Reactions to the topical use of aloe vera are uncommon; but, if you have a known allergy to a member of the Liliaceae family (i.e., the lily family--members include onions and garlic), you may have some chance of being allergic to aloe vera.
-But, if you want a quick way to get some idea of what this plant will do to you, just put a small dab of the gel on an insensitive part of your skin.
-If your skin doesn’t show any adverse reaction after an hour or two, you’ll have a good possibility that using it elsewhere in greater quantities won’t be a problem.
+Reactions to the topical use of aloe vera are uncommon; but, if you have a known allergy to a member of the Liliaceae family (i.e., the lily family—members include onions and garlic), you may have some chance of being allergic to aloe vera.
+If you want a quick way to get some idea of what this plant will do to you, you can perform a patch test.
+Just put a small dab of the gel on an insensitive part of your skin.
+If your skin doesn’t show any adverse reaction after an hour or two, you’ll have a good possibility that using it elsewhere, in greater quantities, won’t be a problem.

 Research on Aloe Barbadensis (Aloe Vera)

-The first study we will explore looked at how aloe vera would inhibit three different microorganisms: Staphylococcus aureus, Escherichia coli, and Candida albicans.
-Thus, it is relevant to this examen as Candida albicans is known to cause the majority of yeast infections.
-This important research was published in the International Journal of Current Microbiology and Applied Sciences [3.3 (2014): 1022-1028].
+The first study we will explore, looked at how aloe vera would inhibit three different microorganisms: Staphylococcus aureus, Escherichia coli, and Candida albicans.
+Thus, it is relevant to this examen; as Candida albicans is known to cause the majority of yeast infections (about 85% of them).
+This important research, was published in the International Journal of Current Microbiology and Applied Sciences [3.3 (2014): 1022-1028].
 According to the introduction, aloe vera is a succulent plant that may be indigenous to the northern section of Africa.
-Aloe vera is also known by the name Aloe barbadensis and it belongs to the Liliaceae (lily) family.
+Aloe vera is also known by the name Aloe barbadensis; and, it belongs to the Liliaceae (lily) family.
 Aloe vera is similar to cactuses and it loves to grow in dry, hot environments.

 The study used 790 grams of aloe vera gel that was scrapped out of the aloe vera plant’s leaves.
-The gel that was collected was smooth in texture after it was ground; and, it was also colorless.
-This gel was then mixed with three different solvents--100 mg of each solvent was used.
+The gel that was collected, was smooth in texture after it was ground; and, it was also colorless.
+This gel was then mixed with three different solvents—100 mg of each solvent was used.
 The solvents utilized included water, methanol, and ethanol.
-After the gel and the solvents were mixed, they were allowed to rest for 72 hours and then they were filtered.
+After the gel and the solvents were mixed, the mixtures were allowed to rest for 72 hours; and, then were filtered.
 The study found that the minimum inhibitory concentration (the lowest amount tested that inhibits the growth of a microbe), when used on Candida albicans, of aloe vera gel water extract was a 0.50 mg / mL concentration.
 Thus, a weak concentration of aloe vera should have some adequate inhibitory effect against Candida albicans.
 The authors concluded their study with the following recommendation:

 Aloe vera could be used as alternative to chemicals used in medication.
 This weil help to reduce the toxicity of the chemicals used in medications.
 It is recommended that ethanol extraction is most preferable to other extraction methods.